 Lycée Condorcet (Paris), Scientific Baccalaureate (~A-levels), Specialisation in Mathematics, Earth and Life Sciences, 2006-2009 Achieved highest grade (Mention très bien).

 Systems approaches to finding treatments for age-related damage to prolong and improve health.

 On the application side, I'm interested in regenerative medicine to repair the damage underlying diseases of aging.
 This framework was originally outlined by Dr Aubrey de Grey.
 I am also interested in the development of immunotherapy against cancer.

-On the methods side, I'm interested in mathematics (including statistics) and computer science.
+On the methods side, I'm interested in mathematics, statistics and computer science.
 I'm especially interested in computational and mathematical modelling of biological systems with a medical application.

-My DPhil research project is on mathematical and computational Modelling of cardiac tissue for regenerative medicine and drug testing.
-I am registered in the Mathematical Institute at the University of Oxford and sponsored by the pharmaceutical company Roche headquartered in Basel, Switzerland.
-My lead supervisor is Professor Sarah Waters (Mathematical Institute, University of Oxford), my additional academic supervisor is Professor Ruth Baker (Mathematical Institute, University of Oxford), and my industrial supervisors in Roche are Doctors Liudmila Polonchuk and Ken Wang.
+My DPhil research project is on mathematical and computational Modelling and simulation of engineered, human-induced-pluripotent-stem-cell-derived cardiac tissue for regenerative medicine and drug testing.
+I am registered at the Mathematical Institute at the University of Oxford and sponsored by the pharmaceutical company Roche headquartered in Basel, Switzerland.
+My academic supervisors are Professor Sarah Waters (Mathematical Institute, University of Oxford) and Professor Ruth Baker (Mathematical Institute, University of Oxford), and my industrial supervisors in Roche are Doctors Liudmila Polonchuk and Ken Wang.